Vamsheeth/Java-Programs/README.md

 # Java Programs

-Login System
+In this you will study Servlets/JSP/JSF & Web Services.
+As preparation for this material, begin by creating the following programs:

-	LoginSystem1 is created using IntelliJ Idea
+This is a series of large “real-world” programs which use all the client/server/database concepts you have learnt.Work on the programs independently, until you have created a “perfect” application.

-	LoginSystem2 is created using TextPad StudentRegistrationAadhar is created using Netbeans IDE PizzaInvoiceGenerator is created using Netbeans IDE TriangleAngleAreaPeriValidation is created using Netbeans IDE
+For Using these applications:

-Just Download the required .Zip file and import to the respective IDE
+Just Download the required .Zip file/folder and import/open project to the respective IDE

 Run the application after successful import.